DanBlakeman/toy-shop/README.md

 Would use product Id stored in db not index.

-Would only update totals upon checkout in production.
+Would only update quanities upon checkout in production.
 Save server calls - user changes mind.

 Following common practice only allow one voucher, second replaces first.

-Multiple orders same item

 Valid vouchers would be a api call to backend in production

-To prevent users adding OOS items, don't render button, also don't allow in controller.
+refactor voucher functions so can be injected to minimise dependency

+show voucher info message

+spy on cart calling voucher in test

+check rubyism var naming